What is hand surgery?

 Surgery on the hand varies depending on the type of condition it is attempting to correct.
 Many surgeries are performed as minor day case operations, meaning the patient can leave the hospital on the same day the operation is performed.
 Some operations are performed under local anaesthetic, meaning the patient is awake.
 Day-case operations are usually preferred as they allow for quicker healing time.

-What is the aftercare for surgery?
+What is the aftercare for hand surgery?

-How to prepare for hand surgery
+How should I prepare for hand surgery?

 Before any type of surgery, discuss the procedure and its potential risks with your surgeon.
 Any type of surgery, even minimally invasive, carries risks, and it is important to be aware of what could happen.
-Ask your doctor, surgeon or healthcare provider to explain anything that you do not understand before surgery.
+Ask your doctor, surgeon or healthcare provider to explain anything that you do not understand before your hand surgery.
 Your general health will also be checked to make sure you will not have any problems going under a general anaesthetic, should this be used during the procedure.

-Before going for surgery, plan your visit to the hospital, as you will have to do things one-handed afterwards.
+Before going for hand surgery, plan your visit to the hospital, as you will have to do things one-handed afterwards.
 Think about the clothing you will wear, the route you will take, and if you need a friend to come help you with transport.
 Talk to your surgeon to be clear on the procedure and understand what is expected of you on the day.